dlionz/React-Places/README.md

 # React App with Google Maps API

 this app was created with React and Google maps API.
-It featuers my favorite spots around town.
+It features my favorite spots around town.

 ## Notes:
 * currently not optimized for moblile